Aljgutier/aljgutier.github.io/posts/AIBI Analytics/20220205_salesbi_and_architecture.md

  [Analytics Vidhya, M5 Forecasting Accuracy]( https://medium.com/analytics-vidhya/m5-forecasting-accuracy-time-series-forecasting-using-walmart-sales-data-374765d3f1f7)[5], though the context of the article is from the perspective of forecasting analysis.

-As will be demonstrated, from these two simple files it is possible with data analytics to derive a rich set of insights for tracking, managing, and optimizing future sales.
+As will be demonstrated, from these two simple files, it is possible with data analytics to derive a rich set of insights for tracking, managing, and optimizing future sales.

 The output of data transformations (Jupyter Notebook) are tables that go into the BI layer.
 In some cases, the BI layer's input is the result of queries into transactional databases.
 For our purpose, the tables (CSV files) input to the BI layer (output from the Jupyter notebook) are as follows: